-Fears have been raised over new plans to harvest wild kelp on an industrial scale in seas off Scotland’s west coast.
+Fears over plans to harvest kelp off Scotland's west coast

 The proposal, by Ayr-based firm Marine Biopolymers, would eventually see more than 30,000 tonnes of the seaweed gathered each year by specially adapted boats.